So you want to start a business, move to paradise and get paid to change the world?

 What is a blogging platform?

 Hosted websites are owned and operated by the parent site they are hosted on.
-Some examples of these platforms are Blogger and Tumblr.
-Typically you’ll notice a hosted blogging platform through the domain name.
-These websites usually include the parent site in the domain name.
+Some examples of these platforms are Blogger, Tumblr and WordPress.com (not to be confused with WordPress.org)

 You also don’t have much choice when it comes to design.
-Most hosted platforms lock down their custom design features so you’ll be stuck with the absolute basics.
+Most hosted platforms lock down their custom design features so you’ll be stuck with the basics.

 It’s the way to go for serious bloggers and aspiring business owners alike.